OriLev/RSS-Feeds-Display/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The reason I chose to use Create React App is the fact that it provides a lot of options (i.e testing, linting) right out of the box.
+If ever there will be a need to override the initial configuration, it's fairly simple to eject the project and change the configuration manually.

+Plus, it comes with a detailed description regarding project build, as well as other documentation regarding Create React App.

+The one thing missing is regarding installation.
+After cloning the project locally, run `npm install` in your terminal.
+Once all the dependencies are installed it will be possible to run in the terminal `npm start` and see the project on `localhost:3000` in your browser.

+In order to receive a production version of the project, run `npm run build`.
+Once the project is built, it will be possible to run in the terminal `serve -s build` and see the production version on `localhost:5000` in your browser.

+At the moment the project has several files and configurations that are not being used due to Create React App scope being so wide.
+None the less, if the project were to grow, those extra files will no doubt find their use!

+From this point on, the documentation is from Create React App:

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).